stackz-bueller/Showcase_NFT/README.md

 # Showcase_NFT
-Python Script that gathers NFT ERC 721 in ethereal address using OpenSeas API, and displays it using OpenCV
+Python Script that gathers NFT ERC 721 in ether address using OpenSeas API, and displays it using OpenCV

 ## Description of Program
 This package calls OpenSeas API and captures response.
 Next, package formats the information received, and creates custom